michaellaszlo/cursor-maintenance/README.md

 Cursor maintenance is the third step in this sequence:

 1. The user edits the text in the input field with the help of a cursor.
-2. The user's raw text is replaced with formatted text.
+1. The user's raw text is replaced with formatted text.
-3. The cursor is repositioned in the input field.
+1. The cursor is repositioned in the input field.

 You provide the formatter, which is a function that takes raw text and returns formatted text.
-You decide when the text should be formatted: perhaps after every keystroke, perhaps after a special user action, perhaps once a second.
+You decide when the text should be formatted: perhaps after every keystroke, perhaps after a special user action, perhaps at regular intervals.

+If the formatted text is identical to the raw text, there is nothing further to do.
+The cursor should stay where it is.

+Otherwise, you want to compute a new cursor position.
+To do so, you pass three values to a cursor-maintenance function:

+- the user's _raw text_
+- the user's _cursor position_ in the raw text
+- the _formatted text_ obtained from your raw text

+You get back one value:

+- a _new cursor position_